 By contrast, the ancient Torah prescribed a locally oriented system that could never be based on cycles of debt.
 For a start, it was forbidden to charge a citizen interest (Exod 22:24/25; Lev 25:35-38; Deut 23:19-20/20-21).
 Moreover, every seven years all debts of citizens had to be cancelled (Deut 15:1-3)!
 This meant that lending money would usually bring financial loss, not profit.
 But what if someone truly needed to borrow money due to difficult circumstances?
 The Torah’s solution did not involve banks or other corporations.
 Rather, it relied on the willing assistance of individuals, given freely and directly to their “brothers.”
 Members of Israel were expected to “open their hands” and loan as much as genuinely needed to people in their own local communities who had fallen on hard times — even if it was right before the date when all debts would be cancelled (Deut 15:7-9).

-A “loan” in this sense was really a gift, with no expectation of return.
+A “loan” in this sense was very much like a gift, with no expectation of return.
 Creditors received no interest and might easily lose the entire principal as well.
 Yet to refuse to give such a “loan” was called “sin” (Hebrew חטא; chet’); even to be unhappy about “lending” in this way was regarded as “base” (Hebrew בליעל; beliya‘al, literally “destructive of benefit”).
 The Galilean rabbi was obviously reminding his listeners of this commandment.
 His statement continued by mentioning favor from God for those who gladly helped their fellows in this way (Lk 6:35) – in precise parallel with the text of Torah, which had specified divine blessing as the reward (Deut 15:10).